jeromekelleher/ercs/docs/source/index.rst

-The initial locations of the lineages whose ancestry we wish to simulate are specified using the :attr:`ercs.Simulator.sample` attribute, which is a list of 2-tuples describing locations in two dimensions on the torus.
+The initial locations of the lineages whose ancestry we wish to simulate are specified using the :attr:`ercs.Simulator.sample` attribute, which is a list of 2-tuples describing locations on the torus.
 There is a slightly awkward issue to deal with about how we use this list, however.

 In the simulation algorithm, locations in the sample are mapped to the positive integers, ``1`` to ``n``.
-These integers represent the nodes that the lineage occupies in the tree describing the history of the sample, and this relationship is very naturally described using a list.
+These integers represent the nodes that the lineage occupies in the tree describing the history of the sample, and this relationship is most simply described using a list.
 The awkwardness arises in the discrepancy between this convention of counting from ``1`` and Python's convention of making the index of the first element of a list ``0``.